Articles of Incorporation and Rules

 (Classification of Information)

-Article 2: Information handled under these rules is classified into the following three categories.
+Article 2 The information handled in these regulations shall be classified into the following three categories:

 • Documents that the association is required by law to keep at its offices and that members or creditors have the right to request disclosure of (hereinafter referred to in these rules as "legally maintained documents")